lukebond/coreos-london-2015-03-10/coreos-london-2015-03-10.md

   Etcd, and HAProxy and Confd is not easy
   * You don't have to know Node.js
 * So if this interests you please start making contributions!
+* The documentation site allows you to contribute changes also.
 * We are also considering hiring someone to work on it

 ---